alanvalejo/mlpb/README.md

 ### MLPb: Matching via weight-constrained label propagation in bipartite networks

-You can get an alternative Python implementation of the MLBb coarsening algorithm in [MFBN](https://github.com/alanvalejo/mfbn) repository.
+You can get an alternative Python implementation of the MLPb coarsening algorithm in [MFBN](https://github.com/alanvalejo/mfbn) repository.
 MFBN is a framework that compiles several coarsening algorithms for bipartite networks.

 > [1] Valejo, Alan and Faleiros, T. P. and Oliveira, Maria C. F. and Lopes, A. A., A coarsening method for bipartite
 >networks via weight-constrained label propagation, in Knowledge-based systems, p.
 105678, vol. 195, 2019,